 4. He then chooses to allow the biggest injustice of all – the humiliating death by crucifixion.
 Allowing himself to be subject to human injustice means God fully and experientially knows what it’s like to receive the injustice of human systems.

-5. But the deeper magic of God’s laws of the universe means that when one who is without blemish gives themselves up in place of one who rebels against the universal laws, who sows discord into the Great Harmony, death unwinds and life is resurrected.
+5. But the deeper magic of God, the law of self-sacrificial love means that when one who is without blemish gives themselves up in place of one who rebels against the universal laws, who sows discord into the Great Harmony, death unwinds and life is resurrected.
 The resurrection of Jesus, the God-Man means that new life is promised, not just for human beings but for the whole planet.

 6. This Jesus then ascends into the higher dimensions to fill the entire universe with himself.

 “He who descended is the very one who ascended higher than all the heavens, in order to fill the whole universe.”
 Ephesians 4:10

 He now underpins, infuses and upholds the entire existence of the universe – there really is no place Jesus is not.
 And for me, that’s why he is the ultimate expression of the Green Man found in the carvings of many ancient cathedrals and in the great mythologies of this world.
 He is truly the “God of Green Hope”.

 “Oh!
 May the God of green hope fill you up with joy, fill you up with peace, so that your believing lives, filled with the life-giving energy of the Holy Spirit, will brim over with hope!” – Romans 15:13 (Msg)